-On this beautiful life journey, our goal is to create safe spaces for community learning and help re-align and re-balance our relationship to nature.
-To transform our current relationship to our natural world by learning about the sustainable practices of our ancestors, and incorporating a more balanced approach into our daily lives.
+On this beautiful life journey, our goal is to create safe spaces for community learning, to help re-align and re-balance our relationship to nature.
+We seek to transform our current relationship to our natural world by learning about the sustainable practices of our ancestors, and incorporating a more balanced approach into our daily lives.
 We can learn to live in harmony with our natural surroundings and cultivate abundance for ourselves and all the life on our planet.
 By teaching our youth to love and appreciate the natural world around them, they will learn to thrive and create abundance for themselves and the generations that come after them.

 About sustainable gardening

 Through interdisciplinary, hands on (and, in the dirt) lessons, children learn about the importance of seed saving, promoting native plants, and observing what is already growing around you.